-Your business marketing plan should always include a market analysis, or snapshot of your marketing arena.
-The market analysis presents what you know about the size, dynamics, and trends of your market, what you face in terms of competition, and what critical issues will affect your ability to sell your products — for better or worse.
+Your marketing plan needs to begin with a frank assessment of your business marketing arena.
+This marketplace snapshot presents what you know about the size, dynamics, and trends of your market, what you face in terms of competition, and what critical issues will affect your ability to sell your products — for better or worse.

 MBA-types call this overview a situation analysis because, to sound like former baseball player Yogi Berra, it analyzes the situation you face as you launch your marketing plan.

 Anyone who reads your marketing plan — or the summary of it in your business plan — wants to know that your ideas are grounded in reality.
 So start with a fact-packed summary of the market your business serves, including who will buy your offering and whether the number of prospects are growing, holding steady, or shrinking.
-Make sure to cover the following points:
+Cover the following points: